-Gluing underlayment and hardwood to a subfloor is considered a commercial application.
+\\\Gluing underlayment and hardwood to a subfloor is considered a commercial application.
 This is considered a system of materials that must all work together.
 DO NOT INSTALL OVER UNDERLAYMENT WITHOUT WRITTEN CONFIRMATION FROM THE HARDWOOD MANUFACTURER THAT ADHESIVE AND UNDERLAYS ARE APPROVED AND WILL BE DONE ON A CASE BY CASE BASIS.
-This is only for commercial applications.
-Ask your T&L Distribution sales person with questions.